This article was updated on January 21, 2021.

 Business Page for Agents

-From there, real estate agents can share information about their listings, including open houses, with neighbors across entire ZIP codes.
-In addition, they can highlight their neighborhood knowledge and use it to help build their reputation as the go-to agent among members, get involved in community events, and generally be a good neighbor—all important characteristics of a great real estate agent.
+Once you've claimed a Business Page, real estate agents can share information about their listings, including open houses, with neighbors across entire ZIP codes.
+In addition, they can highlight their neighborhood knowledge and use it to help build their reputation as the go-to agent among neighbors, get involved in community events, and generally be a good neighbor—all important characteristics of a great real estate agent.

 Craft your real estate Business Page today, with Nextdoor.